 Zain has also worked on the intersection of the arts, community and research.
 From co-programming events at community centres due to be demolished to turning facts about obscure council redevelopment plans into powerful, human stories that stir people’s imaginations.
 He is inspired by projects, initiatives and movements which are accessible, creative and broad in their approach to provoke social change.

 "Zain is a true impresario.
 From his imagination direct into our societal consousness.
 Zains ability to elegantly draw cultural through lines between the local to the global demonstrates an artist striving to re-write a new version of the world that is both uncompromising and filled with a new truth.
-He is our present, our future and our truth." - Madani Younis, Creative Director of Southbank Centre
+He is our present, our future and our truth." - Madani Younis, Chief Executive Producer at The Shed NYC.

 For queries and commissions please contact email@example.com